ybrs/Rhombus/README.md

-Pardot Analytics Service
+Rhombus
 ===========================

-An api layer for Visitor information.
+An time-series object store for Cassandra that handles all the complexity of building wide row indexes.

 to install: